June 15, 2014

 My Commitment to You:

-- Everything I publish here is written or produced in good faith and designed to further the two primary goals I mentioned at the start of this text.
+- Everything I publish here is written or produced in good faith and designed to further the three primary goals I mentioned at the start of this text.

 - If I learn that something I’ve written in this blog is inaccurate or just plainly incorrect, I will promptly correct the mistake via a further post and/or with corrective editing of the post concerned.

-- I will always give appropriate attribution to weblogs, websites and other sources I reference in my posts.
+- I will always give appropriate attribution to blogs, websites and other sources I reference in my posts, wherever possible.

 - I will not use this site as a means to further any political agendas.
 I don’t have any such agendas.

 - When comments, trackbacks and pingbacks are waiting in the moderation queue, I will approve (or deny, if applicable) such comments, etc, as soon as practically possible.
-This is typically within an hour or so, although it might be longer due to time zone difference (eg, if you leave a comment during the night my time).
-Allow up to 24 hours if, for example, I am travelling.
+This is typically within 24 hours, although it might be longer due to time zone difference (eg, if you leave a comment during the night my time).
+Allow up to 72 hours if, for example, I am travelling.

 - I will respect your right to privacy by not sharing your email address or any other personally-identifiable information with anyone.
-The information you provide when you leave a comment or get in touch with me via my contact page is used only for the specific purpose of our being in touch.
+The information you provide when you leave a comment or get in touch with me via email, phone or social channels is used only for the specific purpose of our being in touch.